Mohit-3430/AAC/README.md

 In a country like India, which has ever increasing demand of food due to rising population, advances in agriculture sector are required to meet the needs.

 # Our Project:

-This project is done as part of [Griet Epitome 2023](http://epitome23.griet.ac.in/), under AgroTech Domain.
-The title of the project is I-Fram (Intellect)

 We have used data from trusted sources and built some ML/DL models tackling 5 problem-statements: